-By observing that some MAN linear combinations are redundant, the authors~\cite{yu2018exact} proposed an improved scheme, which is information theoretically optimal (i.e., it achieved a lower bound on the minimum possible load of the shared link) under the constraint of uncoded cache placement.
-It was proved in~\cite{yu2017characterizing} that the uncoded caching scheme is optimal generally within a factor of $2$, e.g., even when more involved (coded) cache placement schemes are allowed.
+By observing that some MAN linear combinations are redundant, an improved delivery scheme was proposed in \cite{yu2018exact}, which was proved to be information theoretically optimal (i.e., it achieves an information theoretic converse bound on the minimum possible load of the shared link) under the constraint of uncoded cache placement with respect to two performance criteria: a) the average load under random uniform demands; b) the worst-case load with respect to any possible demand configuration.
+Also, it was proved in~\cite{yu2017characterizing} that such scheme is optimal within a factor of $2$ over all possible schemes, even removing the constraint of uncoded placement.